-EMF themselves create confusion by failing to distinguish between oxo-degradable plastic (which fragments but does not biodegrade except over a very long time) and oxo-biodegradable plastic (which has a different chemical structure and becomes biodegradable much more quickly).
-See the scientific definition at fn 1 above.
+EMF themselves create confusion by failing to distinguish between oxo-degradable plastic (which fragments but does not biodegrade except over a very long time) and oxobiodegradable plastic (which has a different chemical structure and becomes biodegradable much more quickly).

-So as to avoid further confusion it should be noted that oxo-biodegradable plastic is not made from food-crops such as corn-starch.
-Those are hydro-biodegradable plastics (often misleadingly described as "compostable" plastics), which are not a solution to plastic litter, and are unsuitable for everyday use.6
+So as to avoid further confusion it should be noted that oxo-bio plastic is not made from food-crops such as corn-starch.
+Those are hydro-biodegradable plastics (often misleadingly described as "compostable" plastics), which are not a solution to plastic litter, and are unsuitable for everyday use for 19 reasons3.

-We agree that there is a need for clarity, and policymakers and commentators such as EMF should stop referring to oxo-biodegradable plastics as "oxo-degradable," "photo/thermo-degradable," "oxo-fragmentable," or "pro-oxidant additive-containing" (PAC) plastics.
+We agree that there is a need for clarity, and policymakers and commentators should stop referring to oxo-biodegradable plastics as "oxo-degradable," "photo/thermodegradable," "oxo-fragmentable," or "pro-oxidant additive-containing" plastics.

 EMF say that unless otherwise stated, all references to oxo-degradable plastics are deemed to refer to oxo-degradable and oxo-biodegradable plastics.
 This is misleading because these two types of plastic have fundamentally different characteristics and cannot be treated alike.
-They cite (but then forget) the CEN definition of oxo-biodegradation mentioned above, as "degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively."
+They cite (but then forget) the CEN definition of oxo-biodegradation as "degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively."